neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ### Only 31% of software projects are fully successful

-Yeah, its like that.
-We can fix that.
+Yeah, that's pretty sobering.
+We can help with some of the symptoms there that.
 Here's some contributors according to the experts tracking this.

 **Common reasons software projects fail:**
 - Poor requirements definition